Nismit/Docker-devpress/README.md

 # WordPress Development Environment for Docker
 You can set up for development of WordPress environment on Docker.

+## Notice
+All docker images are set `latest`.
+If you make this environment, you should set version each images.

 ## Software Included